k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: improper feedback when a monster spellcaster destroys a secret door with fire/ice bolt spell
 - Fix: improper death reason when killed by a thrown potion of oil
+- Fix: end of game crash if killed by a lit thrown/scattered potion of oil before the potion could explode